University of Kansas - Edwards Campus

 Admissions Requirements

 • Step One: Admission to the University of Kansas – Students are directly admitted to the School of Social Welfare as new freshman and transfer students.
 Incoming students must first apply for admission to the University of Kansas.
-The application may be completed at KU Admissions.
 Students must submit official college transcripts from all colleges and universities previously attended.
 Transfer students must have a 2.5 cumulative GPA and at least 24 transferable credit hours.
 Being admitted does not guarantee permission to enroll in social welfare courses.
 Students must complete the Advancement Review before being able to take 500-level coursework.
 For scholarship consideration, apply by August 1st prior to the fall semester or December 1st prior to the spring semester you plan to transfer to KU.

 • Step Two: Advancement Requirements - For students to advance into 500 and 600 level Social Welfare coursework, they must complete the following: